rachelsison/Blogi/README.md

 5. The application will be running locally on whatever port you chose.
 You can test the api endpoints using `Postman` or by typing the request into the search bar.
 Note: a view has not been created yet for the browser so it will just be a `JSON` response displayed on the page.

 ## API endpoints:

+The following endpoints assume a table structure with columns: `UUID, title, body, active` active is a boolean/ checkbox.
+Each post also has an inherent id created when the record was created.
+That is what is used for lookup for the endpoint that returns posts by ID.
+UUID is for the users ID and is not yet implemented in the endpoints.

+Note: in the following examples the port is assumed `3000` but this will be whatever port you choose to set in the `.env` file.

+`http://localhost:3000/posts/` : a `GET` request to this endpoint returns posts that are active `http://localhost:3000/posts/:id` : a `GET` request to this endpoint returns a single post with the given ID after the `posts` parameter.
+You can find an ID for a given post by choosing an id associated with a given post when you make a call to `GET` `http://localhost:3000/posts/` endpoint.